 Related: Day Trips from Luxembourg

-Paired with the vibe of a family-run hotel, where the staff is a well-coordinated team for years, the Hotel de la Poste**** will let you feel like in a refined place that you would love to call your home.
+Paired with the vibe of a family-run hotel, where the staff is a well-coordinated team for years, the Hotel de la Poste – Relais de Napoleon III **** will let you feel like in a refined place that you would love to call your home.

 Facilities and Service

 The Gastro Bar Bistro is open during the day and the perfect place to enjoy a crafted Belgian beer or a wine of the hotel’s extensive wine card.
-The bistro also offers traditional Belgian meals for lunch and for dinner they have a more elaborate menu card.
+The Gastro Bar Bistro also offers traditional Belgian meals for lunch and for dinner they have a more elaborate menu card.
 I really liked the setting of its sophisticated dark interiors and modern decoration elements.

-Within the hotel building, just around the corner, you’ll find BOM Food&Drinks which is managed by the daughter of Mr. Bom.
-Her sense for style and international cuisine makes BOM Food&Drinks one of the coolest places to hang out in Bouillon.
+Within the hotel building, just around the corner, you’ll find BOM Food and Drinks which is managed by the daughter of Mr. Bom.
+Her sense of style and international cuisine makes BOM Food and Drinks one of the coolest places to hang out in Bouillon.

 There are also several rooms that can host your business or private event.
-I also want to mention that WiFi was working exceptionally well and was complimentary.
+I also want to mention that Wi-Fi is working exceptionally well and is complimentary!

-The food alone is worth staying at the Hotel de la Poste****!
+The food alone is worth staying at the Hotel de la Poste – Relais de Napoleon III ****!
 That means that even if you have only limited time to spend in Bouillon, you should definitely stay for dinner or for lunch.
 I would qualify the cuisine as refined French but at very competitive prices.

-Mr. Bom, the manager, is passionate about food and has a long trajectory in the industry that gave him an exceptional sense to find the best products from Europe, meal presentation and wine.
+Mr. Bom, the manager, is passionate about food and has a long trajectory in the industry that gave him an exceptional sensitivity to find the best products from Europe, meal presentation, and wine.

-The ultimate foodie experience lays in the details: asparagus come from Limburg (considered as some of the best in Europe) meat comes from Luxembourg because that’s where the criteria are the severest, cava comes from Catalonia because of its incredible quality-price relationship… But then still, many meals of the menu card include local ingredients and refined versions of the most typical Belgian food.
+The ultimate foodie experience lays in the details: asparagus come from Limburg (considered as some of the best in Europe!) meat comes from Luxembourg because that’s where the criteria are the severest, cava comes from Catalonia because of its incredible quality-price relationship, etc. But then still, many meals of the menu card include local ingredients and refined versions of the most typical Belgian food.

-During my stay, I had the asparagus from Limburg, Netherlands also known as the White Gold or Pearl of the Land.
-The preparation was just perfect: firm to the bite, a pronounced taste of asparagus and a light Mousseline sauce.
-The asparagus of the Hotel de la Poste**** are addictive!
+During my stay, I had the asparagus from Limburg, Netherlands, also known as the “white gold or pearl of the land”.
+The preparation was just perfect: firm to the bite, a pronounced taste of asparagus, and a light mousseline sauce.
+The asparagus of the Hotel de la Poste – Relais de Napoleon III **** are addictive!

 Did I mention that they smoke their salmon all by themselves?
 I highly recommend to try it as a starter!

 I also have to do a big shoutout for their breakfast buffet!
-They have a machine to squeeze fresh orange juice (my breakfasts could consist only of fresh orange juice, basically!) *Happy dance in the morning*.
-Fresh, thin pancakes, Belgian cheeses, and local spreads will make the breakfast buffet one of the highlights of your day.
+They have a machine to squeeze fresh orange juice (my breakfasts could consist only of fresh orange juice, basically!)
+Fresh, thin pancakes, Belgian cheeses, and local spreads will make the breakfast buffet one of the highlights of your day!

-The most important sustainable aspect of the Hotel de la Poste**** is that it has been managed by a family for several decades.
+The most important sustainable aspect of the Hotel de la Poste – Relais de Napoleon III **** is that it has been managed by a family for several decades.
 I am convinced that in times of large monopolies, it’s important to maintain bastions against the uniforming, anonymous corporations.

-The Bom family raised the Hotel de la Poste**** to international standards and is continuously looking on how to incorporate the latest trends of the hospitality sector.
+The Bom family raised the Hotel de la Poste – Relais de Napoleon III **** to international standards and is continuously looking at how to incorporate the latest trends of the hospitality sector.
 Thus, the standards are equal to some of the top hotels in Belgium and you’re truly supporting a local, family-run business.